Kentucky grand jury declines to file homicide charges in death of Breonna Taylor

 “They started boarding stuff up, so we already knew what the verdict was gonna be,” said Smith, 37.
 “They didn’t even hit them with manslaughter.”

-Mark Berman and Hannah Knowles in Washington, Maria Sacchetti, Derek Hawkins and Robert Klemko in Louisville, Abigail Hauslohner in Portland, Ore., and Holly Bailey in Minneapolis contributed to this report.
+Mark Berman and Hannah Knowles in Washington; Maria Sacchetti, Derek Hawkins and Robert Klemko in Louisville; Abigail Hauslohner in Portland, Ore.; and Holly Bailey in Minneapolis contributed to this report.